apache/datafusion-benchmarks/README.md

 DataFusion benchmarks are a Non-TPC Benchmark.
 Any comparison between official TPC Results with non-TPC workloads is prohibited by the TPC.

-## TPC-H Data Generation
+## TPC-H Data & Query Generation

 Coming soon.

+As a convenience, queries are checked into this repository for scale factors 1 (1 GB) through 1000 (1 TB).

-## TPC-DS Query Generation
+## TPC-DS Data & Query Generation

+Coming soon.

-As a convenience, queries are checked into this repository for scale factors 1 (1 GB) through 1000 (1 TB) for both TPC-H and TPC-DS.
+As a convenience, queries are checked into this repository for scale factors 1 (1 GB) through 1000 (1 TB).

 ## Converting CSV data to Parquet